- What is MCLE

 You can also change to inactive or retired status when you complete your annual registration online.
 The change will not be effective until July 1, and you will still be required to complete the annual CLE requirement for the current year by June 30 if you are currently on active status.
 Status changes submitted online when registering must be completed by June 30.
 If you complete your annual registration online after June 30, you will have to pay the registration fee and late fee based on your status as of July 1.

-See the Resources page on the portal for additional information regarding status change procedures.
+See the Resources page on the Attorney Registration portal for additional information regarding status change procedures.

 - How does a lawyer return from inactive to active status